Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 Can you believe that lipstick actually went out of fashion in the Victorian Era?!
 Apparently, it was considered vulgar and inappropriate.
 However, women still continued to wear lipstick underground and used to trade recipes and make them together!
 How cool is this lipstick revolution?

-Did you know that a chemist named Hazel Bishop is responsible for making smudge-proof lipstick?
+Did you know that a chemist named Hazel Bishop is responsible for making smudge-proof lipsticks?
 If that’s not interesting enough, you must know that the formula for long-lasting lipstick was developed after working in a dermatologist’s lab after world war 2!
+Quite a surprising lipstick fact!